segmentio/typewriter/.github/CONTRIBUTING.md

 })
 ```

-3) Implement your compiler, following the instruction under `Compiling a Typewriter Client` below.
+3) Implement your compiler, following the instruction under `Implementing a Typewriter Client Compiler` below.

 4) Most importantly, make sure to include an example program in the [`examples/`](../examples) directory that shows how to use your client library.
 You should use the Tracking Plan from [`examples/local-tracking-plans/tracking-plan.json`](../examples/local-tracking-plans/tracking-plan.json).